Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 - Non-binary spouse or partner

-- Not all people or religions celebrate Christmas or other holidays
+- Not all people celebrate Christmas, religious, or American holidays

 - No landline phone number